umarIft/BayesianAnalysis/README.md

 ```

 ## Load data
 After extracting data from the stored file, we separate the variables of interest in a separate data frame.
-We also remove any rows with incomplete data using **complete.cases** command. and then we standardised all the source code metrics.
-Next, we set out to find reasonable priors for our first model.
-In **m1draft**, we chose broad priors and then plot the priors to observe their behaviour.
-The priors for **m1draft** are show below.
-(The attached R code can be used to reproduce all the figures shown.)
+We also remove any rows with incomplete data using **complete.cases** command.
+We chose note to standardise the data for the source code metrics.
+The reason for this choice is that zero value for any source code metric is in itself meaningful.

 ```
 #read data from file